 We all need planners to plan and schedule our daily tasks.
-It is an important component for efficient working and project management for business people, other working professionals, and even freelancers.
+It is essential for efficient working and project management for business people, other working professionals, and even freelancers.

-A wide range of digital planners are available in the market, each with its distinguishable features.
+A wide range of digital planning tools are available in the market; each comes with distinguishable features.
 So how do you choose one for yourself?
 Today, the battle is Microsoft Planner vs Asana.
 Let’s find out who wins it.

 - Signing up

 - Which one should be your choice?